Gradiant/Natural-Language-Explanations-4-AD/README.md

 * Protocol (`Protocol') - Reconstruction Error: 0.108782 (Notable Anomaly):
     * Core Observation: The protocol observed, or its manner of use, deviated from expected behavior.
 Even if a common protocol is used, this error suggests that the protocol usage in this context is anomalous.
     * Influence of Flow Duration (`Flow Duration') - SHAP-like Contribution to `Protocol' Anomaly: 0.005647 (Significant).
 The observation that `Flow Duration' shows a significant SHAP-like contribution to the anomaly in `Protocol' suggests that the flow duration is an important factor in this deviation.
 This could imply that the duration of the flow is unusually long or short, depending on the typical patterns for the specific protocol.
     * Influence of Protocol (Self-Reference/Base Anomaly): The primary reason this feature is flagged is its own reconstruction error.
-The consistent use of a particular protocol is expected; however, the high RE of `0.108782' implies that this ""consistent"" use is happening in a way that our model deems abnormal.
+The consistent use of a particular protocol is expected; however, the high RE of `0.108782' implies that this consistent use is happening in a way that our model deems abnormal.
     * Influence of Backward Inter-Arrival Time (`Bwd IAT Tot' and `Bwd IAT Mean') - SHAP-like Contribution to `Protocol' Anomaly: 0.003146 and 0.000609 (Minor but Present).
 Certain irregularities in the backward traffic timing might suggest that the protocol handling is not as expected, indirectly contributing to the anomaly in the protocol feature.

 * Destination Port (`Dst Port') - Reconstruction Error: 0.019345 (Low Anomaly):